Apple -Jicama Slaw with Sweet and Spicy Sriracha Dressing

-This Apple-Jicama Slaw with Spicy Sriracha Dressing is a fall salad that would also be great on the Thanksgiving table, and this tasty slaw is vegan, dairy-free, gluten-free, and South Beach Diet Phase Two!
+Apple-Jicama Slaw with Sweet and Spicy Sriracha Dressing is a perfect fall salad but I’d eat this tasty slaw any time of year, and this tasty Apple-Jicama Slaw is vegan, dairy-free, gluten-free, and South Beach Diet Phase Two!
+Use the Diet-Type Index to find more recipes like this one.

 The one caution I’d give if you’re making this for Thanksgiving is that the salad is best if you don’t toss the ingredients with the dressing until right before you eat it.
 I think you could prep the apples and vegetables a little bit ahead and still keep the ingredients crisp, but I would make the salad as close to serving time as you can.
 The dressing for the slaw uses a small amount of unsweetened pineapple juice, and we tossed the apple pieces with the extra pineapple juice to keep them from going brown, and then drained them when we mixed the salad together.